 Check out this video for highlights from Nash’s visit to Ghana:

-Click here to join with Because I Am a Girl and global ambassador Kate Nash to change the future of girls worldwide.
+Click here to join with Because I Am a Girl and global ambassador Kate Nash to help change the future of girls worldwide.